Mint Search browser hijacker removal instructions

 In the uninstall programs window: look for any recently installed suspicious applications (for example, "Mint Search"), select these entries and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted applications (which cause browser redirects to the find.mintsearch.net website), scan your computer for any remaining unwanted components.
+After uninstalling the potentially unwanted applications that cause browser redirects to the find.mintsearch.net website, scan your computer for any remaining unwanted components.
 To scan your computer, use recommended malware removal software.

 Mint Search browser hijacker removal from Internet browsers:

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Manage Add-ons".
 Look for any recently installed suspicious extensions, select these entries and click "Remove".

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Internet Options", in the opened window, remove hxxp://find.mintsearch.net and enter your preferred domain, which will open each time you launch Internet Explorer.
 You can also enter about: blank to open a blank page when you start Internet Explorer.

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Manage Add-ons".
 In the opened window, select "Search Providers", set "Google", "Bing", or any other preferred search engine as your default and then remove "Mint Search".

 If you continue to have problems with removal of the find.mintsearch.net redirect, reset your Internet Explorer settings to default.